marcboeker/go-duckdb/README.md

 db, err := sql.Open("duckdb", "")
 ```

 This creates an in-memory instance of DuckDB.
-If you would like to store the data on the filesystem, you need to specify the path where to store the data:
+If you would like to store the data on the filesystem, you need to specify the path where to store the database:

 ```
 db, err := sql.Open("duckdb", "/path/to/foo.db")